Zeph53/GamepadKeyMouse/README.md

     README.md creation.

 ## Updates Queue
+    Need to add GPL3 license to AppImage for the actual script.
     Key repeat doesn't seem to work for certain keys while holding in the osk.
     It might be better to use L1 as left click in mouse mode.
     Keyboard media keys.